Battle of Pickett's Mill: Aftermath

 Hood's corps spent the night of May 27–28 marching to attack Sherman's new left flank.
 At 6 am on May 28, scouts from Wheeler's cavalry reported that the Federals were waiting behind breastworks, so Johnston called off the attack.
 That day, Johnston directed Hardee to order Bate's left flank division to probe McPherson's lines to find out if the Union troops were still present.
 At 3:45 pm, Bate's division and Brigadier General Frank Crawford Armstrong's dismounted cavalry brigade launched an attack on lines manned by Logan's XV Corps.
 Bate's botched assault in the Battle of Dallas resulted in over 1,000 Confederates getting shot, while Logan admitted only 379 casualties.
 Ironically, Sherman had ordered McPherson to shift to the left on the night of May 28–29.

 After various delays, Sherman's shift to the left finally began and on June 1, Stoneman's cavalry occupied Allatoona.
 This allowed Sherman's railroad crews to proceed with repairing the track.
 On June 2, Schofield's XXIII Corps pressed forward on the extreme left flank until it encountered Confederate entrenchments near Allatoona Creek.
 On June 3, Union cavalry under McCook and Stoneman seized Acworth on the railroad.
 On the same day, Hooker's XX Corps extended Sherman's left flank farther to the left of Schofield.
 On the night of June 4–5, Johnston abandoned his line of field fortifications based on New Hope Church and retreated to a new line running northeast from Lost Mountain to Pine Mountain to Brushy Mountain.
 The next major clash occurred at the Battle of Gilgal Church on June 15.

 Between May 23 and June 6, including the fighting at New Hope Church, Pickett's Mill, and Dallas, Sherman's forces suffered 4,500 casualties while Johnston's army lost 3,000.
-Confederate morale, which sagged after the early May retreats, was uplifted by Johnston's defensive victories.
+Confederate morale, which sagged after the early May retreats, was improved by Johnston's defensive victories.
 Since the start of the campaign, Sherman's three armies sustained about 12,000 casualties out of a total of 100,000 men, while Johnston's army lost about 9,000 out of an estimated 65,000–75,000 men.

 Noted author Ambrose Bierce fought for the Union as a topographical engineer at Pickett's Mill.
 Bierce's short story The Crime at Pickett's Mill is an eyewitness account of this battle.

 Battlefield today

-The address of Pickett's Mill Battlefield Historic Site is 4432 Mount Tabor Church Road, Dallas, Georgia 30157.
-It is now preserved as a Georgia state park in excellent condition.
-The site includes a visitor center, earthworks used by Union and Confederate troops, a pioneer cabin, and hiking trails.
+Pickett's Mill Battlefield Historic Site at 4432 Mount Tabor Church Road, in Dallas, Georgia is now preserved as a Georgia state park in excellent condition.
+The site includes a visitor center (open Fridays to Sundays), hiking trails open every day, earthworks used by Union and Confederate troops, and a restored pioneer cabin.